ducakar/openzone/README.md

 - `OZ_PULSE_BELL`: Enable PulseAudio back-end for System::bell() on Linux and generic Unix ports.
-  If enabled, PulseAudio is tried first to play the bell while the native sound system (ALSA on Linux or OSS on generic Unix port) is used as fall-back.
+  If enabled, PulseAudio is tried first to play the bell while the native sound system (ALSA on Linux or OSS on generic Unix port) is only used as a fall-back.
   `OFF` by default.

 - `OZ_TRACK_ALLOCS`: Enable tracking of allocated memory chunks.
 Stack trace for every memory